-It is the policy of the Northeast Higher Education District to establish regulations for authorized animals on campus that provide a safe environment for all students, employees, visitors and guests.
-The Colleges of the Northeast Higher Education District recognizes and supports the assistance a trained service animal can provide a student, employee, visitor, or guest with a disability.
+It is the policy of Minnesota North College to establish regulations for authorized animals on campus that provide a safe environment for all students, employees, visitors and guests.
+Minnesota North College recognizes and supports the assistance a trained service animal can provide a student, employee, visitor, or guest with a disability.
 As of March 15, 2011, only dogs are recognized as service animals under titles II and III of the American with Disabilities Act (ADA).